 I love to serve my Chicken Gumbo soup with plain white rice, but I’ve been to restaurants in Louisiana that serve their gumbo recipe with potato salad.
-Sounds strange but it’s certainly delicious and adds a ton of body to the soup.
-Definitely a must try if you’re feeling adventurous in the kitchen!
+It sounds strange but it’s certainly delicious and adds a ton of body to the soup.
+Definitely a must-try if you’re feeling adventurous in the kitchen!

 What Ingredients are in Easy Chicken Gumbo?

 While there really isn’t a set list of ingredients for gumbo, I like to make my chicken and sausage gumbo with okra.
 The okra acts like an additional thickening agent for the gumbo soup which makes it extra creamy and hearty.

 The ingredients for this Easy Chicken Gumbo recipe are fairly simple and you’d likely have most of them in your kitchen already.
 This recipe has a lot of flavor from aromatics and spices.
 We add peppers, onions and celery for veggies and the protein in this recipe comes from both andouille sausage and chicken.